Cragady/scratch-over/README.md

 So far, it seems like all of my code is spaghetti, but it works.

-# To Do
-* Set improved shooting back to lvl 3
-* Maybe slow down mice and cat tiles just a smidgen

 # Later Things

 ## To Do 2